annalisa144/reverdecer/_posts/2018-07-18-stuff-we-have-to-do-before-breakfast.md

 * breathe in disgusting fumes
 * wash a few plates cause we had the neighbors over for dinner last night, which means we used all six of our plates, and since they left well after dark we didn't bother to wash up last night
 * refill a water bucket from rain tank to finish washing those dishes
+* backflush the drinking water filter with clean water
+* fill the drinking water filter with rainwater from the tank
 * heat water in a pot to make coffee in a pour-over
 * start cracking eggs onto the griddle - oh crap, one is rotten
 * finish cooking the eggs then feed them to all the cats and dogs